Katkey/kakeyCMS/katkeyReadME.txt

 Katkey LLC
-A Simple Blog CM is PHP and MYSQL
+A Simple Blog CMS using PHP and MYSQL